openhwgroup/cve2/doc/01_specification/index.rst

 The requirement list is to be approved by the OpenHW Group Technical Work Group (:term:`TWG`), as well as any subsequent change requests.

-The specification is complemented by a user's guide.
+The specification is complemented by a :ref:`user's guide<cve2_user_guide>`.

 A `List of Abbreviations`_ is available at the end of this document.

-This development is co-sponsored by NXP and Intrinsix, a wholly owned subsidiary of CEVA.
+This development is co-sponsored by NXP and Intrinsix ( acquired by Cadence Design Systems in 2023...), and by the EU-funded `TRISTAN project <https://tristan-project.eu>`_.

 Scope
 =====